-He is a member of and has held leadership positions in many local, regional and national surgical societies such as The Society for Vascular Surgery and the Association for Surgical Education.
-He is past vice president of The New England Society for Vascular Surgery.
-Dr. Ruby is a founding member of Vascular Associates of Connecticut, a private practice group in Hartford CT.
-He is currently the medical director of Trinity Health’s Surgery Clinical Excellence Council.
+Dr. Ruby is a member of and has held leadership positions in many local, regional, and national surgical societies such as The Society for Vascular Surgery and The Association for Surgical Education.
+He is also the former vice president of The New England Society for Vascular Surgery.
+Dr. Ruby is a founding member of Vascular Associates of Connecticut, a private practice group in Hartford, Connecticut.
+He currently works as the medical director of Trinity Health’s Surgery Clinical Excellence Council.

 Undergraduate: Brandeis University